top of page

 Early Life: Racial Violence and Dispossession

 Following Earl’s death, the family plunged into poverty.
-Louise Little was subjected to sustained surveillance and harassment by welfare and state authorities and was eventually institutionalised in a mental hospital.
+Louise Little faced sustained surveillance and harassment by welfare and state authorities and was eventually institutionalized in a mental hospital.
 Malcolm and his siblings were separated and placed in foster care.
-These early experiences exposed Malcolm to the racialised violence of state institutions - police, welfare systems, and courts—cultivating a lifelong scepticism toward liberal claims of justice and neutrality.
+These early experiences exposed Malcolm to the racialized violence of state institutions—police, welfare systems, and courts—cultivating a lifelong skepticism toward liberal claims of justice and neutrality.

 Education, Disillusionment, and Incarceration